Collage of Pennsylvania Military College cadets and archived yearbooks documenting student life and traditions

 The challenge of managing the scouts in the Philippines took a heavy toll on Lowe’s health and he was sent back to the U.S. By 1903, he had retired from military and was confined to the hospital in Colgate, Oklahoma.
 He died in 1910 at the age of 47.

-Percival G. Lowe: Class of 1883 18th Infantry, Seminole Negro-Indian Scouts
+18th Infantry, Seminole Negro-Indian Scouts

 Silver Lifesaving Medal for heroism in rescuing a Seminole Negro-Indian scout from drowning in the Pecos River, near Eagle Nest, Texas.

-Share link - http://pmc.widener.edu/pmc/legacies/cadets/percival-g-lowe-83-frontier-scout-and-expedition-leader
+Share Link: http://pmc.widener.edu/pmc/legacies/cadets/percival-g-lowe-83-frontier-scout-and-expedition-leader

 Frank W. Jakob